Qarik-Group/concourse-tutorial/README.md

 The `job-hello-world` had terminal output from its resource fetch of a git repo and of the `hello-world` task running.

-You can also view this output from the terminal with `fly`:
+In addition to the Concourse web ui you can also view this output from the terminal with `fly`:

 ```
 fly -t tutorial watch -j helloworld/job-hello-world